enzymesharafot/KacchiOS_X/Readme.md

 ## 🙏 Acknowledgments

-- Inspired by XINU OS and Minix
+- Inspired by XINU OS
 - Built with guidance from OSDev community
 - Thanks to all students who have contributed